xioren/ImageGoblin/README.md

   + bug fixes

 ### this program:
-  + is designed to automate the discovery and retrieval of images on a web server.
+  + is a web scraping tool specifically for images.
   + is a work in progress.

 ### operation:

-+ *default:* inputting either a url or a text file with links (1 per line) will try to match the link(s) to a specific goblin. the goblin will download what images it can according to its rule set, in the highest possible quality. if no goblin is matched a generic goblin is used. if a text file is used, only the filename should be input, using the --local argument and the text file should be placed in the directory that the program will be ran from.
++ *default:* inputting either a url or a text file containing urls (1 per line) will try to match the url(s) to a specific goblin. the goblin will download what images it can according to its rule set, in the highest possible quality. if no goblin is matched a generic goblin is used. if a text file is used, only the filename should be input, using the --local argument and the text file should be placed in the directory that the program will be ran from.

   *examples:*